turbot/steampipe-mod-aws-top-10/docs/index.md

 Please see the [contribution guidelines](https://github.com/turbot/steampipe/blob/main/CONTRIBUTING.md) and our [code of conduct](https://github.com/turbot/steampipe/blob/main/CODE_OF_CONDUCT.md).
 All contributions are subject to the [Apache 2.0 open source license](https://github.com/turbot/steampipe-mod-aws-top-10/blob/main/LICENSE).

 Want to help but not sure where to start?
-Pick up one of the a`help wanted` issues:
+Pick up one of the `help wanted` issues:

 - [Steampipe](https://github.com/turbot/steampipe/labels/help%20wanted)
 - [AWS Top 10 Mod](https://github.com/turbot/steampipe-mod-aws-top-10/labels/help%20wanted)